Looking to get followers on Instagram? You’ve come to the right place…

 - Secondly, consider investing in ads.
 If you’re building a brand (and not just posting pictures of your cat), Instagram ads will come in quite handy at this point.

 - Thirdly, definitely start scheduling your Instagram posts.
-Once you’ve reached this stage, every minute you invest into your Instagram counts.
-Check out this step by step guide to scheduling on Hopper HQ.
+Once you’ve reached this stage, every minute you invest in your Instagram counts.
+Check out this step-by-step guide to scheduling on Hopper HQ.

-- Go to your profile and click the settings button next to Edit Profile
+- Go to your profile and click the settings button on the top right (three horizontal lines)

-- Click it and follow the instructions to set up a business profile (FYI – you will need a Facebook page that you are an admin of).
+- Follow the instructions to set up a business profile (FYI – you will need a Facebook page that you are an admin of).

 You can promote your existing posts, or link your account to Facebook and create an ad from the Facebook Ads Manager panel.
 Try different targeting options, and see which one gets followers on Instagram the quickest or increases engagement (depends on the post and goal).